eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * A reply _must_, somewhere, mention the author of the tweet it's replying to.
 If you reply to a tweet and delete the author's `@handle`, it'll become a new top-level tweet rather than a reply.
 You can see this in some clients, like Android Twitter: there's "replying to (display name)" text indicating it's a reply, and that text disappears if you delete the `@handle`.

 * There is one exception to the previous rule: if you're replying to _yourself_, you don't have to include your own `@handle`, even though clients include it by default.
+(If you're replying to a tweet of your own that already begins with some mentions, those will be prepopulated, rather than your own `@handle`.)
 So if you want to say something that spans multiple tweets, you can just keep replying to yourself and deleting the `@handle`.
 (This is sometimes called a "tweetstorm".)

     It's a really good idea to do this whenever you're making multiple tweets about something.
 Otherwise, someone who stumbles upon one of the tweets later will have no idea what the context was, and won't be able to find it without scrolling back however long on your profile.